milostomic/implementation-guides/netverify/netverify-web-v4-migration.md

 # Displaying Netverify

-To make things easier, we've simplified displaying the Netverify web client.
+To make things easier, we've simplified displaying the Netverify Web client.

 The **redirectUrl** returned in the response to your **initate** API call, which loads your customized Netverify page, can be used in several ways: